ckeditor/ckeditor4-docs/guides/dev/howtos/styles/README.md

 ## How Do I Use the Styles on Images, Tables or Other Elements?

 If you added some [custom style definitions](#!/guide/dev_howtos_styles-section-how-do-i-customize-the-styles-drop-down-list%3F) for objects such as tables or images, you need to select these objects first before you will be able to apply the style.
-Object styles are only shown in the **Styles** drop-down list and can be applied *after* the element was selected in the editor.
+Object styles are only shown in the **Styles** drop-down list and can be applied *after* the element was selected in the editor as shown in the image below when the table is selected.

+{@img styles_03.png Object styles shown after selecting a table}